 You are here

-"Multiple Meanings" of the Text and Music of Missa Salve diva parens
+"Multiple Meanings" in the Text and Music of the Missa Salve diva parens

 Birgit Lodes

-In some manuscripts, the tenor voice of Obrecht’s Missa Salve diva parens is partially underlaid with a text in red, which does not belong to the Ordinary of the Mass (» Abb.
+In some manuscripts, the tenor voice of Obrecht’s Missa Salve diva parens includes a text in red ink that does not belong to the ordinary of the mass (» Abb.
 Kyrie Salve diva parens).
-Such text indications usually hint at the material—meaning, which liturgical, spiritual, or secular melody—a cantus firmus mass is constructed.
-With the typical-looking Salve diva parens (also noted as the title of the Mass in A-Wn Mus.Hs.
-15495), we face a puzzle: This prominently indicated text is not otherwise transmitted.[19]
+Such textual annotations usually indicate the material—that is, a liturgical, sacred, or secular melody—on which a cantus firmus mass is based.
+However, with the characteristically titled Salve diva parens (which is also noted as the mass’s heading in A-Wn Mus.Hs.
+15495), we face a mystery: this prominently indicated text is not preserved elsewhere.[19]

 Text Salve diva parens